 But stress isn't always bad, the 'stress response' – also known as the 'flight or fight syndrome', is the body’s way of protecting you.
 When it is functioning optimally it can help you focus, and provide additional adrenaline in order to deal with certain situations, whether those situations are positive or negative.

 It is only when the stress response goes into overdrive or excess that adverse effects can be noticed.
-If you begin to feel out of control in any situation for more than a just that temporary period of time mentioned above, the symptoms of stress can 'overload' and may begin to cause detrimental effects to your health, mood, or ability to function normally.
+If you begin to feel out of control in any situation for more than just that temporary period of time mentioned above, the symptoms of stress can 'overload'.
+They may begin to cause detrimental effects on your health, mood, or ability to function normally.

 The physical body isn't able to distinguish between physical and psychological threats.
 So, whether you are stressing about a work project, for example, or a major trauma in your life such as a death, your body reads the mind's chemicals the same way and can react just as strongly in either event, IF the reaction is prolonged.
 The excess release of adrenaline and cortisol can cause increased heart rates, tense muscular reactions, raised blood pressure, hyperventilation, and impaired senses.

 Long-term exposure to the stress reaction is what can cause health issues, and develops into chronic stress, which can result in increased blood pressure, excess aging, immune system malfunctions, and more.
 Long-term stress can even result in more permanent susceptibilities, such as vulnerability to long-term anxiety and depressive tendencies.